Healthy Ninja Creami Coconut Ice Cream- High Protein

 To make this Ninja Creami coconut ice cream, you will need a handful of simple ingredients:

-• Vanilla Whey Protein Isolate Powder– Make it a good powder you love the taste of.
-I’m using Legion French Vanilla.
 The amount used in this recipe is specifically for whey protein isolate.
-If your powder is a different form of protein, you will probably need to adjust the amount.
-The high amount of protein gives a creamier lite ice cream than lower protein recipes.
+If your powder is a different form of protein, you may need to adjust the amount.
+The high protein gives a creamier result than recipes with lower amounts of protein.

-• Allulose– As with most of my Ninja Creami recipes, I use granulated Allulose to sweeten my pints.
+Allulose– As with most of my Ninja Creami recipes, I use granulated Allulose to sweeten my pints.
+Allulose adds sweetness and lowers the freezing point of the mixture, which is essential for a smooth, creamy result.
 Find more information about allulose here.

-• Unsweetened Coconut Milk– I absolutely love coconut milk in my Creami creations!
-It is thicker than almond milk, lower calorie than dairy skim milk, and super tasty.
+Unsweetened Coconut Milk– I love coconut milk in my Creami creations!
+It is thicker than almond milk, lower in calories than regular skim milk, and super tasty.

-Making this Ninja Creami ice cream base is very easy.
+Making this Ninja Creami protein coconut ice cream base is very easy.

 pouring ingredients into ninja creami pint cup on food scale

-Add all ingredients to the Ninja Creami pint cup, saving the milk for last.
-Fill the pint cup to the max fill line with coconut milk.
+Add all ingredients to the Ninja Creami pint cup, saving the coconut milk for last.
+Fill the pint cup to just below the max fill line with coconut milk.
 Use an immersion blender to blend until smooth.

 Freeze the pint container on a flat surface in the freezer for at least 24 hours.